Quality Standards

 The centrally-mediated framework does not account for the full reported phenotype across the broader bremelanotide development history.
 Erectile-response findings in the discontinued Phase 1-2 intranasal program in male erectile dysfunction (Diamond et al. 2004-2006) proceeded through central pathways that included but were not limited to mPOA-MC4R signaling[5][6][7].

-The pivotal Phase 3 evidence base for the Vyleesi FDA approval consists of two identically-designed randomized, double-blind, placebo-controlled trials in premenopausal women with acquired generalized HSDD: RECONNECT Study 301 (NCT02333071) and Study 302 (NCT02338960), reported by Kingsberg et al. in Obstetrics and Gynecology, November 2019[8].
-Combined enrollment was 1,267 randomized participants across both trials over 24 weeks of on-demand 1.75 mg subcutaneous administration vs. placebo.
+The pivotal Phase 3 evidence base for the bremelanotide finished drug product consists of two identically-designed randomized, double-blind, placebo-controlled trials: RECONNECT Study 301 (NCT02333071) and Study 302 (NCT02338960), reported by Kingsberg et al. in Obstetrics and Gynecology, November 2019[8].
+Combined enrollment was 1,267 randomized participants across both trials over a 24-week on-demand subcutaneous administration schedule vs. placebo.

 Both co-primary endpoints met statistical significance with reasonable internal consistency: change from baseline in FSFI-D (Female Sexual Function Index, Desire domain) and change from baseline in FSDS-DAO Item 13 (Female Sexual Distress Scale-Desire/Arousal/Orgasm, distress item).
-Responder rates on the FSFI-D anchor were approximately 58% bremelanotide vs. 35% placebo, a 22 percentage-point absolute difference.
+Responder rates on the FSFI-D anchor were higher in the bremelanotide arm than placebo, with a high placebo response rate that the authors noted warrants cautious interpretation of the absolute effect size.

 The 52-week open-label extension reported by Simon et al. (2019) enrolled 684 women who completed the 24-week core trials[9].
 No new safety signals emerged across the extended exposure window.
 Mean exposure during the extension was 407-409 days; approximately 272 women (40% of those entering) completed the full 52-week extension period.